devops-future/laravel-sub-package-generator/README.md

 # Laravel Sub Package Generator

 It was based on bagisto package generator.
-Modified for global using...
+Modified "portal" to "portal" for global using...

 ## 1. Introduction